Dallas small business, rent and mortgage relief programs overwhelmed by initial applications; city website crashes

 City officials say to expect a four-week lag between filing an application and seeing a bill paid.

-Relief is also coming to small business owners in the form of grants and loans from the city.
+Relief is still available, though, to small business owners in the form of grants and loans from the city.
 The Office of Economic Development in Dallas is making $5 million available to small businesses affected by the pandemic.

 Dallas businesses will be able to apply for up to $10,000 in grants and up to $50,000 in low-cost loans if they can prove they were in operation for at least six months before the pandemic hit Dallas and saw at least a 25% reduction in revenue due to COVID-19.